eclipsesrl/udesly-docs/docs/shopify-collection-page.md

 ## Archive Products

 These elements must be set on a Collection List wrapper and can be paginated.
-Limit will be set on **Shopify --> Customize Theme.** Collection list wrapper must have this attribute:
+Limit will be set on *Shopify -> Online Store > Themes > Customize* Collection list wrapper must have this attribute:

 > shop=archive-products